Public Health Certificate

 Each of the classes in the Public Health Certificate Program introduces students to the different areas of public health.

-This course is designed as the first biostatistics course for students who have not previously taken a course in Biostatistics; this course is a designated core course for MPH students.
-This course introduces the development and application of statistical reasoning and methods in addressing, analyzing and solving problems in public health.
-Computer applications are included.
+This course is designed as the first biostatistics course for students who have not previously taken a course in biostatistics; it is a designated core course for MPH students.
+Students will learn how to analyze quantitative data using appropriate biostatistical methods and software and interpret analysis results for a given public health context.

-PHM 3715 Introduction to Management and Policy Sciences
+PHM 3715 Management and Policy Concepts in Public Health

-This course surveys theory and practice in the management and policy sciences applied to the field of public health.
-Topics include: public health in the US health system/ legal bases of public health; public policy institutions and decision-making processes; methods of policy analysis, public sector institutions, management and decision-making; and private sector health care institutions, management and decision making.
+This course provides an overview of theory and practice in the management and policy sciences applied to the field of public health.
+Topics include public health in the U.S. health system/legal bases of public health, public policy institutions, planning and management to promote health, emergency preparedness, public sector institutions, management, and decision-making.
+Students will gain skills in oral and written communication with individual and group projects.

-PHM 1110 Social and Behavioral Aspects of Community Health
+PHM 1110 Health Promotion and Behavioral Sciences in Public Health

 Public Health Certificate